-- 4. Students will learn important virtues and strive to exemplify them in their daily lives. - 5.
+- 2024-2025- Reading 80% Math 90% - 4.
+Students will learn important virtues and strive to exemplify them daily. - 5.
 At least 90% of students will have a parent or guardian participate in the school community. - 6.
-Students will demonstrate responsibility for their behavior and the school will have the following first-time discipline referrals: - Year 1 20% Year 2 - 18% Year 3 - 16% Year 4 - 14% Year 5 - 12% - 7.
-Each year, Revolution Academy will end the year with a surplus of at least 3% of revenue and will accumulate a fund balance of 60 days of expenses by year 5.
+Students will demonstrate responsibility for their behavior, and the school will have the following first-time discipline referrals:

+7. Each year, Revolution Academy will end with a surplus of at least 3% of revenue and will accumulate a fund balance of 60 days of expenses by year 5.